kevinolega/callcentertrainingtips/_posts/2016-11-13-random-questions.md

 Call center work will put you into a situation where you are talking to a customer and you don't know the answer to the question.

-On the job, you'll either need to double check with the operations manual, review the account, do a quick Google search, ask a supervisor what to do next or think of an answer yourself.
+On the job, you'll either need to double-check with the operations manual, review the account, do a quick Google search, ask a supervisor what to do next or think of an answer yourself.

 If you're trying to get hired in a call center, you will be asked questions that will put you in a situation that you don't know the answer to.